 - Assess all of your biological materials and determine which materials will be transferred to your new laboratory.
 If you wish to dispose of any stock cultures in order to discontinue research with a particular agent, you must contact REHS for advice, as some materials require notification of regulatory agencies prior to disposal.
 Dispose of any working stocks in the same way as you would have during the course of your normal experimentation.
-(Link to Bio Waste Policy)
+Here is our Bio Waste Policy

 - As you prepare your samples for transport, consider updating or creating a computerized inventory of your lab's biological materials.